KylerLoucks/k8s-workshop-argo-platform/README.md

   - When ready to promote, copy the tag from lower env to higher env by copying the version file (or just its `image.tag`) from `dev-us` to `prod-us` and commit.
   - Argo CD will detect the change (via webhook or poll) and sync, deploying the new version to the target environment.

+## Rollbacks (simple & auditable)
+Git revert the commit that changed the `version.yaml` → Argo CD rolls back to the prior image.
+(Optional) keep an Argo Rollouts canary/blue-green strategy for safer Prod flips.

 ## CI flow using Image Updater (Dev via Image Updater, promotions via version.yaml)

 - Dev environments (e.g., dev-us): Argo CD Image Updater watches your dev Application and writes back the latest image tag to the env’s `version.yaml` in Git (write-back: git).
 Argo then syncs dev automatically.
 - Higher environments (e.g., staging/prod): promotions are explicit.
 CI reads the tag from the build step and commits to the respective envs `version.yaml`

-### Rollbacks (simple & auditable)
-Git revert the commit that changed the `version.yaml` (UAT or Prod) → Argo CD rolls back to the prior image.
-(Optional) keep an Argo Rollouts canary/blue-green strategy for safer Prod flips.

-Why this pattern
-- Dev moves fast automatically; prod remains gated and predictable.
-- Only the tag file (version.yaml) changes per promotion; overlays (replicas/resources/ingress) are stable per env.

 Minimal GitHub Actions shape